Frequently Asked Questions

 Once you have decided to go on cover you will receive a New Business Schedule.
-It should be almost identical to your Quotations Schedule expect it will confirm you are on cover and details what is covered, sections of cover and sums insured, your inception date, period of cover and policy number.
-It is evidence of your Insurance but should be read in conjunction with all the other documentation; all of which constitutes your Insurance Policy.
+It should be almost identical to your Quotation Schedule except it will confirm you are on cover: details what is covered, sections of cover and sums insured, your inception date, period of cover and the Policy Number.
+It is evidence of your insurance and should be read in conjunction with all of your documentation; all of which constitutes your Insurance Policy.
 It should be sent out to you with your Policy Document (mentioned separately)

 The Policy Document is the detailed information of your cover.
-Its is basically the Insurance contract between you and the Insurer.
-You should read it throughly and familiarise yourself with it as it, along with your Schedule makes the basis of your cover and any claim will be settled on this information.
-If the information has inaccuracies or mistakes you need to let us know as soon as possible.
-If after inception of cover you are not happy then you have the right to cancel within 14 days and receive a refund.
+This is the Insurance Contract between you and the Insurer.
+You should read it thoroughly and familiarise yourself with it as, along with your Schedule, forms the basis your cover and any claim will be settled on this information.
+If the information has inaccuracies or mistakes you will need to let us know as soon as possible.
+If after inception of cover you are not happy, then you have the right to cancel within 14 days and receive a refund – this is known as the ‘cooling off period.
 You may be charged for the time you have been on cover.

 Duplicate documentation can be obtained at a charge of £15.

-Yes call us during office hours on freephone number 0800 731 9583 and we can provide you with a quotation and immediate cover over the phone.
+Yes call us during office hours on freephone number 0800 731 9583 and we can provide you with a quotation and immediate cover for your park home or static caravan insurance over the phone.
 We are open 9am – 5pm Monday to Friday

 The base or ‘serviced pitch’ is owned by the site owner and it is therefore the responsibility of the site owner to insure the base against, for example, subsidence or damage.